 Students have the option to drop a class prior to or during a semester.
-In order to receive a refund once the term has begun, students should follow the refund schedule listed below.
+Refunds for dropped classes will be processed according to the following refund schedule.

 Prior to the end of the 5th class day 100%

 Prior to the end of the 10th class day 75%

 Prior to the end of the 15th class day 50%

 Prior to the end of the 20th class day 25%

 After the end of the 20th class day none